jakobzhao/geog371/labs/lab04/readme.md

 │      license.txt
 ├─img
 │      screenshot.png
-└─js
-        main.js
 ```

-## 4. Deliverable

-With the provided data and GeoServer account, you are asked to make a web map of Corvallis.
-You are required to design a map style, and systhenize all the layers as a **layer group** (refer to http://docs.geoserver.org/stable/en/user/data/webadmin/layergroups.html#data-webadmin-layergroups).
-In the future, this layer group can serve as a base map for your web map application.

-- A url link to the WMS service of your Corvallis map, and screenshots of the map in different scales (make sure the link is accessible.
-If not,  you might not get the whole points of this item)  (**30 POINTS**)

-- Reflect on your design process - How did you determine the current web map style?
-What specific topic motivate you to design the map?
-For example, you can design a map driven by a LGBT topic (I guess the geometric features on the map will be in a rainbow color ramp), or driven by the idea of Beaver Nation (Orange and Black?).  (**20 POINTS**)

 To submit this practical exercise, you will need to submit the url of the GitHub repositor to **Canvas Dropbox**.
 On the assignment tab,  check the item of this PE, press the `Submit Assignment` button to submit your PE report.
 Please contact the instructor or TA if you have any difficulty.